haristoyanov/decoupled-power/README.md

 Preliminary results indicate a power supply rejection ratio (from 120V AC wall power) of approximately 160.
-This compares to roughly 100 for the DC power supply that is currently used (estimated from the voltage ripple quoted in the datasheet).
+This compares to roughly 100 for the DC power supply that is currently used (Acopian TD15-40, estimated from the voltage ripple quoted in its datasheet).
 Below is a graph of root-mean-squared Voltage versus frequency on logarithmic axes for a narrow range of frequencies around 60 Hz.
 We used the data displayed in this plot to calculate our PSRR.

 <div align="center">
 <img width="537" alt="image" src="https://github.com/haristoyanov/decoupled-power/assets/99318653/ef4b98ba-cb4f-4346-ad62-4142d06d3991">